 The rocks are glued in with a ton of glue (or plaster or something), and then the labels go on the inside of the lid of the carton.
-Nothing has budged in ten years, so I’d say it would last through a science fair for sure!
+Nothing has budged in ten years, so I’d say it would surely last through a science fair!

 I have no doubt the Internet is a vast resource of egg carton crafts, the caterpillar with pipe cleaner antennae being the classic that comes to my mind first.
 Here are just a few massive roundups: